 Immerse yourself in the history of the American Revolution with this self-guided audio tour of Boston’s Freedom Trail.
 Walk in the footsteps of Revolutionary War heroes and learn about Paul Revere’s Midnight Ride, the fight for American Independence, and more!

 - Freedom Trail - Discover the rich history of early Boston and the United States on the 2.5-mile Freedom Trail with a self-guided walking audio tour.
-Journey past 16 historic sites, from downtown Boston through the North End to the Bunker Hill Monument in Charlestown.
-Highlights include Faneuil Hall, the Paul Revere House, and the USS Constitution….
+Journey through 16 historic sites, starting from downtown Boston, passing through the North End, and reaching the Bunker Hill Monument in Charlestown.
+Key attractions include Faneuil Hall, the Paul…

 Note: Arrive early for this tour, as parking spaces fill up quickly.

 - Boston Massacre Site - … to see the site of the infamous Boston Massacre!
-But was it a massacre or just a rowdy riot, as the British claimed?
+But was it a massacre?
+Or just a rowdy riot, as the British claimed?
 Dive into the thrilling tale while standing at the very spot where history unfolded.
 Learn about Crispus Attucks, an honored American hero.

 - The Paul Revere House - The path leads to another popular stop along the Freedom Trail: Paul Revere’s House!
-Learn about Paul Revere’s famous “Midnight Ride,” its immortalization in a poem by Henry Wadsworth-Longfellow, and the truths and myths behind this historic moment.
+Learn about Paul Revere’s famous “Midnight Ride”, its immortalization in a poem by Henry Wadsworth-Longfellow, and the truths and myths behind this historic moment.

 - Old North Church & Historic Site - From Paul Revere’s House, proceed to the Old North Church.
 This iconic site is where the “one if by land, two if by sea” lanterns were lit, silently signaling the British troops’ movements to colonial revolutionaries.

 - Copp’s Hill Burying Ground - From the Old North Church, follow the Freedom Trail farther up to the historic Copp’s Hill Burying Ground.
-This historic cemetery in Boston’s North End is older than the Granary, but only by a year!
+This historic cemetery in Boston’s North End is older than the Granary… but only by a year!

 - USS Constitution Museum - The last few stops are a bit farther along, over the bridge and into the Charlestown Navy Yard.
-There, see the historic and impressive USS Constitution and learn all about her epic battle against the Guerriere.
+There, see the historic and impressive USS Constitution – and learn all about her epic battle against the Guerriere.
 Explore the naval battles of the War for Independence in more detail at this historic site.

 - Easy-to-use app: download Action’s Tour Guide App onto your phone